chadmeyer/dominican-liturgy/traditional_office_of_the_dead.md

 4. Isaiah 38:10-20; Ant 4: From the gate of hell, Lord, deliver their souls.
 5. Psalm 150; Ant 5: Let everything that lives and breathes give praise to the Lord.

-Benedictus Ant.: I am the resurrection and the life; he who believes in me, though he die, yet shall he live, and whoever lives in and believes in me shall never die.
+Benedictus Ant.: I am the resurrection and the life; he who believes in me, though he die, yet shall he live, and whoever lives and believes in me shall never die.

 Our Father... (silently) ...And lead us not into temptation.
 R. But deliver us from evil.